LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Experiments

 \subsection{Implementation Details}

-We adopt the FlashOcc~\cite{yu2023flashocc} as the baseline and apply our Lightweight Spatial Embedding to supplement the height information to BEV features.
-Following FlashOcc which constructs models with different scales to evaluate the best performance of accuracy and efficiency respectively, we implement two versions of LightOcc, namely LightOcc-S and LightOcc-L. LightOcc-S is basically consistent with the M1 version of FlashOcc, which utilizes the ResNet-50~\cite{he2016deep} as the image backbone and inputs images in the size of $256\times 704$.
-On the other hand, the model size of LightOcc-L is similar to the M3 version of FlashOcc, which utilizes Swin-Transformer-Base~\cite{liu2021swin} as the image backbone and inputs the images in the size of $512\times 1408$.
-The Multi-view Stereo module~\cite{li2023bevstereo} used by FlashOcc (M3) is also employed.
-For training, we use the AdamW optimizer~\cite{loshchilovdecoupled} with the learning rate $2\times 10^{-4}$ to train the LightOcc for 48 epochs.
-All experiments are implemented by 8 RTX 3090 GPUs.
+We adopt the FlashOcc~\cite{yu2023flashocc} optimized by commonly used modifications as the baseline and apply our Lightweight Spatial Embedding to supplement BEV features with height information.
+When evaluating on Occ3D-nuScenes benchmark, we implement three versions of LightOcc, namely LightOcc-T, LightOcc-S and LightOcc-L, to achieve the best trade-off between accuracy and efficiency, respectively.
+LightOcc-T aligns with FlashOcc-M1, employing the ResNet-50~\cite{he2016deep} as the image backbone and processing images at a resolution of $256\times 704$.
+LightOcc-S adds a depth prediction module on the basis of LightOcc-T, which is supervised by depth labels generated by LiDAR.
+The model size of LightOcc-L is comparable to FlashOcc-M3, which utilizes Swin-Transformer-Base~\cite{liu2021swin} as the image backbone and inputs the images in the size of $512\times 1408$.
+The Multi-view Stereo module~\cite{li2023bevstereo} used by FlashOcc-M3 is also employed.
+For the ablation study, we conduct experiments on LightOcc-T or LightOcc-S and train for 24 epochs without BEV-CutMix for quick verification.

+When evaluating on other benchmarks, we adopt the LightOcc-L configuration for experiments to compare with more state-of-the-art occupancy prediction methods, thereby comprehensively demonstrating the performance of LightOcc.
+For OpenOccupancy benchmark with higher occupancy resolution, LightOcc directly predicts the occupancy in $\frac{1}{2}\times\frac{1}{2}\times\frac{1}{2}$ resolution and upsample it to the original resolution for metrics calculation.